dell/csm-docs/content/docs/getting-started/installation/kubernetes/unityxt/csmoperator/_index.md

    Change the parameters with relevant values for your Unity XT array.
    Add more blocks similar to above for each Unity XT array if necessary.

+3. **Create Kubernetes secret:**

-3. Use the following command to create a new secret unity-creds from `secret.yaml` file.
+   Use the following command to create a new secret unity-creds from `secret.yaml` file.

     `kubectl create secret generic unity-creds -n unity --from-file=config=secret.yaml`